-CAIR-OK'S 2018 LEGISLATIVE AGENDA
+CAIR-OK'S 2019 POLICY PRIORITIES

-Each year, CAIR Oklahoma develops a state legislative agenda to advance key issues and promote civic engagement among Oklahoma Muslims.
-The agenda is informed by research, community interest, and CAIR-OK's mission, and is approved by our Board of Directors.
-The CAIR-OK 2018 Legislative Agenda supports policies that maximize religious freedoms, Constitutional protections, and work aimed at eliminating inequality in Oklahoma.
+Each year, CAIR Oklahoma (CAIR-OK) develops policy priorities to advance key issues and promote civic engagement among Oklahoma Muslims.
+The priorities are informed by research, community interest, and CAIR-OK's mission, and is approved by our Board of Directors.